VDA5050/VDA5050/VDA5050_EN.md

 ## 6.13 Topic "visualization"

-For a near real-time position update the AGV can broadcast its position and velocity on the topic `visualization`.
+For a near real-time position and planned trajectory update the AGV can broadcast its position, velocity and planned trajectory on the topic `visualization`.

-The structure of the position object is the same as the position and velocity object in the state.
+The structure of the visualization object is the same as the position, velocity, planned path and intermediate path object in the state.
 For additional information see Section [6.10.6 Implementation of the state message](#6106-implementation-of-the-state-message) for the vehicle state.
 The update rate for this topic is defined by the integrator.